ykim836/ECE/README.md

 ## Note
 >The code file is "post_welding_code.py".
->The small dataset "two_class_post_Weld.zip" can be downloaded in this repository.
+>The small dataset "two_class_post_weld.zip" can be downloaded in this repository.
 >After download it, please change the code lines, which are paths to the both train and test folders.
 >Using your GoogleColaboratory, this program can be finished in 30 seconds.